Medically reviewed by Drugs.com. Last updated on Aug 28, 2020.

 Acute coronary syndrome (secondary prevention of cardiovascular events)

-Based on the American Heart Association/American College of Cardiology (AHA/ACC) guidelines for the management of patients with non-ST-elevation acute coronary syndromes (NSTE-ACS) and the American College of Cardiology Foundation/American Heart Association (ACCF/AHA) guidelines for the management of patients with ST-elevation myocardial infarction (STEMI), an ARB (eg, eprosartan) is recommended and effective in patients with NSTE-ACS or STEMI who have indications for but are intolerant of ACE inhibitors; this includes patients with heart failure, MI, or anterior MI who have a left ventricular ejection fraction (LVEF) ≤0.4.
-In post-STEMI patients, initiate within the first 24 hours.
+Based on the 2014 American Heart Association/American College of Cardiology (AHA/ACC) guidelines for the management of patients with non-ST-elevation acute coronary syndromes (NSTE-ACS) and the 2013 American College of Cardiology Foundation/American Heart Association (ACCF/AHA) guidelines for the management of patients with ST-elevation acute coronary syndromes (STE-ACS), an ARB is recommended and effective in patients with NSTE-ACS or STE-ACS who have indications for but are intolerant of ACE inhibitors; this includes patients with heart failure, MI, or anterior MI who have a left ventricular ejection fraction (LVEF) ≤40%.
+In post-STE-ACS patients, initiate within the first 24 hours.

 Hypersensitivity to eprosartan or any component of the formulation; coadministration with aliskiren in patients with diabetes